 Email: email@example.com Phone: 607-273-7494

-During the month of November, Open Doors will be partnering with the Learning Web and the Advocacy Center to visit Tompkins County high schools and share information about the local services available to runaway and homeless youth.
-On November 29 at 7 pm, Family & Children’s Service of Ithaca and the Learning Web will be hosting a free screening of the Emmy Award-winning film “The Homestretch” at Cinemopolis.
-The screening will be followed by a panel discussion about homelessness in Tompkins County with local leaders: Mustafaa Ali of F&CS, Devon Ritz Anderson of Planned Parenthood, Naomi Barry of the Advocacy Center, Christine Barksdale of Ithaca Police Department, Aime Hendrix of Tompkins County Youth Services, and Mona Smiley of the Learning Web.
+During the month of November, Open Doors will partner with the Learning Web and the Advocacy Center to visit Tompkins County high schools and share information about the local services available to runaway and homeless youth.
+On November 29 at 7 pm, Family & Children’s Service of Ithaca and the Learning Web will host a free screening of the Emmy Award-winning film “The Homestretch” at Cinemopolis.
+Following the screening, there will be a panel discussion about homelessness in Tompkins County with local leaders: Mustafaa Ali of F&CS, Devon Ritz Anderson of Planned Parenthood, Naomi Barry of the Advocacy Center, Christine Barksdale of Ithaca Police Department, Aime Hendrix of Tompkins County Youth Services, and Mona Smiley of the Learning Web.